 What You Need to Shop For

 Shopping during pregnancy should be paid attention to as you need to be as comfortable as possible.
 Make sure that you pick cotton maternity clothes.
 You can opt for floral printed tunics or ethnic kurtis that emphasise comfort for the growing belly.
 Buy roomy clothes that can help you breathe.
 Are you finding it difficult to fit into your existing pants and jeans?
 Then check out Bella Mama’s range of cosy joggers and maternity pants.
 Buy good quality flat shoes as well as books on pregnancy and parenting.
 Oral care and sanitation products should be bought too as you are more vulnerable to infections due to a lowered immunity.
 Stock up on snacks such as nuts, fruit, and yogurt to promote healthy eating.

-Prepare ahead of time and follow the rules for a safe and healthy pregnancy.
+Prepare ahead of time and take good care of yourself for a safe and healthy pregnancy.

 Previous Week: 18 Weeks Pregnant